romankolegov/healthcare_claims_ai_analytics/README.md

 3. List members who contributed to the increase the most?
 4. How was the increase distributed among high-claimants?
 5. Which diagnoses, procedures, or places of service generated the additional spending?
+6. Which members are most likely to become high-cost diabetes claimants in 2026?

 ## Project Architecture